bryango/cheznix/README.md

 profile -> profile-$gen-link/
 profile-$gen-link -> /nix/store/#some-hash
 ```
-- The number `$gen` in `$profile-$gen-link` is the `generation`.
+- `$gen` in `$profile-$gen-link` is the `generation` number.
 - `profile` is the default user profile

-The default system profile, as documented in [`man nix-env`](https://nixos.org/manual/nix/unstable/command-ref/nix-env.html), is `/nix/var/nix/profiles/default`.

-**Note:** the user profiles' location have changed!
+- `/nix/var/nix/profiles/default -> /nix/var/nix/profiles/per-user/root/profile` is the default profile

+The files are well-documented in [`man nix-env`](https://nixos.org/manual/nix/unstable/command-ref/nix-env.html) and [`man nix3-profile`](https://nixos.org/manual/nix/unstable/command-ref/new-cli/nix3-profile), except for the last one: `/nix/var/nix/profiles/default` which seems to be undocumented but useful.

+> **History:** the profile locations have been changed before!
 See https://github.com/NixOS/nix/pull/5226.
-- `/nix/var/nix/profiles/per-user/$USER`: previous default
-- `~/.local/state/nix/profiles`: current default

-Manual migration might be required for some commands to work properly.
+The new defaults seem more reasonable.

 ## nixpkgs `staging` branch